Graph-Embedded Multi-Agent Learning for Smart Reconfigurable THz MIMO-NOMA Networks

 \subsection{Reliability Model}

-Suppose the THz MIMO-NOMA networks maintain a traffic buffer queue for each IoT user, which aims to transmit specific data volume in a predefined time.
-The queue length $q_{nk}^{m}$ of IoT user $(m,n,k)$ is updated at the beginning of each time slot as
+Suppose the THz MIMO-NOMA networks maintain a traffic buffer queue $q_{nk}^{m}(t)$ for each user, $\forall t\in\mathcal{T}$, which aims to transmit specific data volume in a predefined time.
+At the beginning of each time slot $t$, the queue length $q_{nk}^{m}(t)$ of user $U_{nk}^{m}$ can be updated by

 where $R_{nk}^{m}(t)$ is the transmission data rate of \eqref{rate}, $A_{nk}^{m}(t)$ denotes the traffic arrival column at time slot $t$ following the poisson distribution, and $\left[x\right]^{+} = \max\{x,0\}$.